Dingsheyu/DAT505-Coding/Final work/canvas/README.md

 system.add(asteroids);
 ```
-* Define the material and the wealthy planet related properties.
+* This step is define the material and the wealthy planet related properties.

 ```javascript
 system.add(asteroids);